PennyLaneAI/pennylane/doc/concepts/varcirc.rst

 :html:`<br>`

 Typically, variational circuits are trained by a classical optimization algorithm that makes queries to the quantum device.
-The optimization is an iterative scheme that searches better candidates for the parameters :math:`\theta` with every step.

-Variational circuits have been proposed for various near-term applications, such as optimization, quantum chemistry, machine learning, data compression and feature embeddings.
+The optimization is an iterative scheme that searches out better candidates for the parameters :math:`\theta` with every step.
+Variational circuits have been proposed for various near-term applications, such as optimization, quantum chemistry, machine learning, data compression, linear algebra, and feature embeddings.

-.. note:: Variational circuits have become popular as a way to think about quantum algorithms for near-term quantum devices.
+Variational circuits have become popular as a way to think about quantum algorithms for near-term quantum devices.
 Such devices can only run short gate sequences, and have a high error.
 Usually, a quantum algorithm is decomposed into a set of standard elementary operations, which are in turn implemented by the quantum hardware.
 The intriguing idea of variational circuit for near-term devices is to merge this two-step procedure into a single step by "learning" the circuit on the noisy device for a given task.
 This way, the "natural" tunable gates of a device can be used to formulate the algorithm, without the detour via a fixed elementary gate set.
 Furthermore, systematic errors can automatically be corrected during optmization.

 Building the circuit